atv2016/frigate_ocr_recognizer/README.md

 As mentioned, if you do want to use snapshots, you have to make sure to not set the height, or crop the image, as well as set bounding_box: false (don't just comment it out) so you get the full resolution and no extra text on the object detection which might confuse the OCR.
 The advantage of using snapshots, is that you will get faster detection and your automations will thus run faster.

+To use snapshots (the default option) you have to set:
 In your config.yml :
 ```frigate:
   use_clean_snapshots: false # By default we use the API snapshot